cloudcreativity/ddd-modules/docs/guide/infrastructure/queues.md

 Or anything else that fits with the specific use-case of your bounded context!

 As an example, say we needed to recalculate a sales report as a result of an attendee cancelling their ticket.
-If it did not need to happen immediately (i.e. within the same unit of work as the event occurs) then we could push it to a queue via a domain event listener:
+It may be acceptable for our domain's use case that this is not immediately recalculated - this is an _eventual consistency_ approach.
+We could push this internal work to a queue via a domain event listener:

 ```php
 namespace App\Modules\EventManagement\BoundedContext\Infrastructure\DomainEventListeners;